 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On July 26 we remember Saint Jacob Netsvetov, Enlightener of the Peoples of Alaska.
+The Church celebrates the memory of Saint Jacob Netsvetov, Enlightener of the Peoples of Alaska.
 Like Saint Paul, he suffered greatly for the faith, but never stopped teaching, guiding, and ministering to people with Christian love.

 That would mean that Paul "would be found to be misrepresenting" God as One who is powerful enough to raise His Son, and who loves us enough to forgive our sins through that resurrection.
 So, if Christ was not raised, "your faith is futile and you are still in your sins."
 Those we love who died before us "have perished" rather than having "fallen asleep in Christ" to await the resurrection and judgment of all humankind.